 Ability to breath freely

-The unique design and breathing hole feature is what differentiates this oral appliance from all others.
+The unique design and breathing hole feature are what differentiates this oral appliance from all others.
 While some manufacturers design their device with a small breather hole or more commonly, no breather hole at all, the SleepPro clearly understands the need for such a feature and offers two large air holes which make breathing very easy for those who have nasal issues.

-Lets face it, quite a few people find breathing through their nose difficult due to blockages from issues such as a deviated septum, inflammation and swelling, allergies or simply a cold.
+Let’s face it, quite a few people find breathing through their nose difficult due to blockages from issues such as a deviated septum, inflammation, and swelling, allergies or simply a cold.
 Breathing through the nose while sleeping can be not only challenging but almost impossible for some.
 As a sinus suffer, I can attest to this and understand that there are several others out there with similar issues who also snore while sleeping.

 There are a few available mouthpieces that offer one small hole which creates a concentrated stream of air that often dries out the throat.
 These devices can also severely restrict breathing by forcing a large volume of air through such a small hole.
-Think about it like trying to breath through a small straw.
+Think about it like trying to breathe through a small straw.
 The SleepPro has 2 large ports that make breathing through the mouth much easier.
 This can be compared to breathing through two extra large straws.
 See how this can be much easier?

 Originator, not an imitator

 While not the first ever to produce a mold-able mouth guard style MAD, SleepPro has been at it for more than 15 years.
-The snoring remedies industry has recently seen an explosion in the Untied States as an estimated 30% – 50% of Americans snore.
+The snoring remedies industry has recently seen an explosion in the United States as an estimated 30% – 50% of Americans snore.
 An increase in demand has caused an overwhelming response and dozens of companies have responded by creating cheap imitations, often produced using questionable materials.
 The SleepPro has a long history that has stood the test of time, giving it credibility and trust.

 If ordered directly from their website, the cost is $49.99 + $10.25 shipping.
 You have the option to include a second device for only $20 more.
 Ordering two will significantly reduce the overall cost and is typically a good decision as these mouth guards will have to be replaced after several months.